taocpp/PEGTL/doc/Getting-Started.md

 ## Parsing Expression Grammars

 The PEGTL creates parsers according to a [Parsing Expression Grammar](http://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG).
+The table below shows how the PEG combinators map to PEGTL [rule classes](Rule-Reference.md#combinators) (strictly speaking: class templates).
+Beyond these standard combinators the PEGTL contains a [large number of additional combinators](Rule-Reference.md) as well as the possibility of [creating custom rules](Rules-and-Grammars.md#creating-new-rules).

 | PEG                               | `tao::pegtl::`                                                                                            |
 | ---                               | ---                                                                                                       |